alexpareto/blog/_posts/2020-09-13-choosing-tech-stack.markdown

 If we have a tech stack that satisfies the above, we'll be in a great position to start shipping, iterating, and talking to customers.

+---

 I'd love to hear thoughts on this, especially if others have useful guidelines that are missing.
 Shoot me an email (hey@alexpareto.com) or find me on Twitter @alexpareto.

-*Note: Keep in mind, this framework is for businesses.
-For a side project, often times choosing a language you want to work with (fun) or learn more about is far more important than, for example, being able to hire for it.*